Training Courses

 These relate predominantly to construction activities and may take time to be tailored to the mining and quarrying sector.

-1. In 2021 consultation on draft units of competency for silica in construction work commenced.
+1. In 2021 consultation on draft units of competency (external site) (external site) (external site) (external site) (external site) (external site) (external site) (external site) (external site) (external site) (external site) (external site) (external site) for silica in construction work commenced.
 The Construction Industry Reference Committee, a working group developed 5 draft units of competency, ranging from awareness to management of silica dust.

 2. FINAL PROJECT DOWNLOADS